Louisiana Wrongful Death Attorneys

 Damages to Seek Compensation for After a Wrongful Death

-In a successful wrongful death case, the damages a plaintiff receives are intended for one of three purposes:
+In a successful case, the wrongful death damages a plaintiff receives are intended for one of three purposes:

 After a death of a family member or loved one, there are a number of costs that the survivors incur, including